-With newfound money you’re seeing in your paycheck, you may be tempted to blow it on vacations and extravagant hobbies.
+With newfound money you see in your paycheck, you may be tempted to blow it on vacations and extravagant hobbies.
 Now that the kids are away, it’s time to play, but if you play too hard, you’ll be out of money before you know it and working instead of retiring.
 Little things like daily cups of expensive coffee, says US News, add up, so does eating and entertaining outside the home.
-Adjust your spending so you’re saving while enjoying yourself.
+Adjust your spending, so you’re saving while enjoying yourself.

 By handling repairs yourself, you can save money, but only if you know what you’re doing and can afford the materials used.
 Although you may think it’s time to renovate as many rooms as possible, Expert Beacon advises that you shouldn’t spend too much on unnecessary home renovations unless you know that it will pay off when you sell the house.

 Donate or Sell Your Stuff

 What’s the likelihood you need every piece of clothing or household item you own?
 You probably don’t even know what you have in your attic or basement after years of residing in your house.
 Start decluttering and sell unwanted items online or host a yard sale; or donate items to charitable organizations for tax deductions.

 Downsize Your Living Space

 Maybe it’s time you downsized your living space and invested in a smaller home.
-Before you move out, however, calculate if moving from your current home to a smaller one will actually reduce your expenses.
+Before you move out, however, calculate if moving from your current home to a smaller one will reduce your expenses.

 Financial Goals and Investment Adjustments